 Using these factors, if the worker is economically dependent on the employer, then the worker is an employee.
-If the worker is in business for him or herself, economically independent from the employer, then the worker is an independent contractor.
+If the worker is in business for him or herself and economically independent from the employer, then the worker is an independent contractor.
 Labels and contractual language are not determinative of a worker's status.
 Significantly, even if a worker is determined to be an employee, the law does not allow the worker to waive employee status.
-The DOL goes into detail about each of the factors, providing past judicial holdings to support its interpretation and offering some examples to help in the practical application of the definition in several instances.
-Here is a summary of the key takeaways:
+The DOL has provided detail about each of the factors.
+Below is a summary of the key takeaways.

-Integral part of employer's business
+- Integral part of employer's business.
 If the work performed by a worker is integral to the employer's business, it is more likely that the worker is economically dependent on the employer.
-Work can be integral to an employer's business even if it is performed away from the employer's premises, at the worker's home or on the premises of the employer's customers.

-• Opportunity for profit or loss dependent on managerial skill
+Work can be integral to an employer's business even if it is performed away from the employer's premises, at the worker's home or on the premises of the employer's customers. - Opportunity for profit or loss dependent on managerial skill.
 In considering whether a worker has an opportunity for profit or loss, the focus is whether the worker's managerial skill can affect his or her profit and loss.
-Simply working more or fewer hours to increase or decrease personal income is not the same as using managerial skill that affects profit and loss risk.
+Simply working more or fewer hours to increase or decrease personal income is not the same as using managerial skill that affects profit and loss risk. - Worker's relative investment.

-• Worker's relative investment

 The worker should make some investment and therefore undertake at least some risk for a loss in order for there to be an indication that he or she is an independent business.
 For example, a worker who simply provides his or her preferred cleaning supplies will not be an independent contractor when the cleaning company provides insurance, transportation and equipment and gives the worker a Form 1099-MISC.
-The worker's investment in cleaning supplies does little to further a business beyond that particular job.

-Special skill and initiative
+The worker's investment in cleaning supplies does little to further a business beyond that particular job. - Special skill and initiative.
 A worker's business skills, judgment and initiative, not his or her technical skills, will aid in determining whether the worker is economically independent.
 For example, just being a highly skilled carpenter working for the same company will not make the worker an independent contractor.
-However, that same skilled carpenter could be an independent contractor if he or she provides a specialized service for a variety of area construction companies, such as fabricating custom cabinets may be demonstrating the skill and initiative if the carpenter markets the services, determines when to order materials and the quantity of materials to order and determines which orders to fill.

-Permanent or indefinite relationship
+However, that same skilled carpenter could be an independent contractor if he or she provides a specialized service for a variety of area construction companies.
+For example, fabricating custom cabinets may be demonstrating the skill and initiative if the carpenter markets the services, determines when to order materials and the quantity of materials to order and determines which orders to fill. - Permanent or indefinite relationship.
 Permanency or indefiniteness in the worker's relationship with the employer suggests that the worker is an employee.
 Most workers are engaged on a permanent or indefinite basis as in the indefinite employment-at-will relationship.
 The key is whether the lack of permanence or indefiniteness is due to operational characteristics of the industry or the worker's own business initiative.
 For example, agency nurses are part of a transient workforce that that reflects the nature of their profession and not their success in marketing their skills independently.

+HR INSIGHTS FOR HEALTHCARE